Typhoid Research & Advocacy

 Establishing Burden of Disease

 Sabin is leading a large, landmark surveillance study to establish the burden of typhoid and paratyphoid in Bangladesh, India, Nepal and Pakistan.
-This data will inform implementation of the new typhoid conjugate vaccine, as well as policy recommendations for typhoid and paratyphoid prevention and control.
+Data from the Surveillance for Enteric Fever in Asia Project (SEAP) will inform implementation of the new typhoid conjugate vaccine, as well as policy recommendations for typhoid and paratyphoid prevention and control.
 By conducting research to establish the burden of typhoid in Asia, Sabin provides countries with critical data to evaluate the potential benefits of vaccine introduction.

 For the last 10 years, Sabin has provided a platform for stakeholders to guide typhoid vaccine policy and prepare for the introduction of new vaccines.
 Sabin’s Coalition against Typhoid hosts international conferences on typhoid and other invasive salmonelloses, convening scientists and researchers from around the world to present new research and promote collaboration.
 As typhoid conjugate vaccines are reviewed and introduced, Sabin will work with stakeholders to support advocacy efforts for uptake and implementation of expanded immunization programs.